§22A-7-7. Continuing education requirements for underground mine foreman-fire boss.

 (1) Selected provisions of this chapter and 30 U. S. C. § 801, et seq.;

 (2) Selected provisions of the West Virginia and federal underground coal mine health and safety rules and regulations;

 (3) The responsibilities of a mine foreman-fire boss;

 (4) Selected policies and memoranda of the Office of Miners' Health, Safety and Training, the Board of Coal Mine Health and Safety, the Board of Miner Training, Education and Certification, and from any safety analysis performed by the company.

 (5) A review of fatality and accident trends in underground coal mines; and

 (6) Other subjects as determined by the Board of Miner Training, Education and Certification.
 The board shall solicit input from mining companies on the substance of the training and discuss how the training shall be scheduled during the year.

 (e) The board may approve alternative training programs tailored to specific mines.

-(h) The office shall make available to operators and other interested parties a list of individuals whose mine foreman-fire boss certification is in suspension or has been revoked pursuant to this section.
+(h) The office shall make available to operators and other interested parties a list of individuals whose mine foreman-fire boss certification is in suspension or has been revoked.